nuzcraft/wowie-jam-4.0/devlog.md

 At the end of day 1, there were only 3 'needs' missing from our game: stored high scores, screenshake, and sounds.
 I'd spent ~4 hours developing the game so far, which was more than I'd expected to be able spend the entire weekend.

 ## Jam Day 2

+The first thing I worked on Day 2 was high scores.
+I decided to score the player and companion separately and combine the scores for the high score.
+Most of the logic here was pulled from Jeremiah Reid's Broughlike tutorial, altered to make sense for the kinds of scores I was storing.

+Screenshake went in as a quick feature, and all of a sudden I was only one feature away from my minimum viable product!
+Was it now time to work on sounds?
+No. I started pulling from my wishlist by starting to work on player progression.

+At this point, the game could have been called done, but it was frightfully difficult to lose.
+Player progression made it so that the player fired different kinds of projectiles as they gained score, basically as a level up system to help them deal with higher volumes of enemies.

+Both the player and companion would eventually transition through 5 different levels of projectiles, each expanding the previous one's ability to take out monsters.
+This took the majority of day 2.
+I knew that this progression had the opportunity to feel good for the player, and I wasn't too concerned with the state of the game since we'd gotten so many features in already.
+I spent about 2 hours developing on day 2.

+## Jam Day 3